mata-elang-stable/docs/docs/Addons/OpenCTI-Connector-Configuration.md

+---
-# OpenCTI Connector Configuration
+title: OpenCTI Connector

-## Base Concept
+sidebar_position: 2
+---

-You can integrate OpenCTI with Mata Elang by following this official documentation from [OpenCTI Integrations Official Documentation](https://docs.opencti.io/latest/deployment/integrations/)
+You can install OpenCTI to integrate with Mata Elang by following this official documentation from [OpenCTI Integrations Official Documentation](https://docs.opencti.io/latest/deployment/installation/)

 ## Prerequisite